 senior executives in the government sector

-An important initiative in the first years of the NSW Public Service Commission was to simplify the executive structure.
-The Government Sector Employment Act 2013 (GSE Act) was introduced in part to simplify the executive structure and better support executive mobility.
-This work was further strengthened by the implementation of the Government Sector Employment Legislation Amendment Act 2016, which aligned the Senior Executive employment arrangements of the NSW Health Service, Transport Service and NSW Police Force with those of the Public Service.
+A key objective of the Government Sector Employment Act 2013 (GSE Act) was to create a simpler executive structure that enables greater mobility of this cohort across the sector.
+The Government Sector Employment Legislation Amendment Act 2016 supported this work by aligning the Senior Executive employment arrangements of the NSW Health Service, Transport Service and NSW Police Force with those of the Public Service.

 Percentage of female senior leaders